Applications for the 2022 iteration of Grierson DocLab are now closed

 - Practical exercises to hone pitching and teamworking skills

 - Discussions about digital platforms, branded content, feature documentaries, and other ways to develop your career

 - Talks from guest industry speakers as well as Grierson DocLab Alumni about how their careers have progressed since being on the scheme

 All expenses associated with participating in Grierson DocLab will be covered by The Grierson Trust.
 All placements will be paid for via bursaries to help with living costs.

-Find out more about the scheme on our Zoom session: Ask our Alumni: Past Grierson DocLab trainees answer your questions.
-Taking place on Wednesday, 26 January at 6pm, the event will introduce past trainees Azeem, Toni, Ramla, Rebecca and Sam as they talk about their experience of the scheme, what they've been up to since completing it and tips for applying.
+Find out more about the scheme on our Zoom session with the Ask our Alumni: Past Grierson DocLab trainees answer your question webinar.
+The event took place on Wednesday, 26 January at 6pm, the event introduced past trainees Azeem, Toni, Ramla, Rebecca and Sam as they talked about their experience of the scheme, what they've been up to since completing it and tips for applying.

 Who should apply?

 The scheme seeks young people who are passionate about factual television, from nature documentaries to reality TV; short-form content to feature docs and everything in between.
 We are looking for applicants who have ideas about how they can contribute to the industry, and who can offer fresh perspectives that are not currently reflected on-screen or behind the scenes.

 In addition to the creative team roles (editorial), we welcome applicants from candidates who are strong communicators, who have excellent collaborative skills and are brilliant organisers who can multi-task; all key skills to work in factual production management.
 If you don’t know the difference between editorial and production, get up to speed with this careers map, or further useful information can be found on the Royal Television Society website.